mdrakiburrahman/aks-with-rabbitmq/README.md

 We showcase the following entities in this repo:
 ![Architecture Diagram](images/Architecture.png)

+## Dev Container
+The folder `.devcontainer` has necessary tools to get started on this demo with [Remote Containers](https://code.visualstudio.com/docs/remote/containers).

 ## Demo environment setup

 We follow [this](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/deploy-computer-vision-on-premises#deploy-multiple-v3-containers-on-the-kubernetes-cluster) tutorial's sections of: